Particle Studios

 Particle formatting

-Particle formatting is a way to structure your website’s index.json file.
+Particle formatting is a way to structure your website’s index.json page, as well as other pages you can link to.

 {